multitudes/multitudes/README.md

 <br>

-Things that I do
+Things that I do:
-• Programming in Swift.
-• UIKit, both with storyboards and programmatic.
-• Develop cross-platform native apps with SwiftUI.
+• Programming and creating apps natively with Swift and SwiftUI/UIKit.
 • Following the core curriculum in C and C++ at 42 Berlin.

 Thank you for stopping by!